intel-analytics/BigDL-2.x/pyzoo/zoo/examples/ray/mxnet/README.md

 We use the LeNet model to train on MNIST dataset for handwritten digit recognition.
 See [here](https://mxnet.apache.org/api/python/docs/tutorials/packages/gluon/image/mnist.html) for the original single-node version of this example provided by MXNet.

+In the distributed setting, the whole dataset is splitted into several parts and each MXNet worker takes a part of the data for data parallel training.
+At the same time, MXNet servers are responsible for aggregating the parameters and send back to workers.

 ## Prepare environments
 Follow steps 1 to 4 [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/rayonspark/#steps-to-run-rayonspark)